10 Red Flags You Should Never Ignore While Visiting a Nursing Home

 Not only is the look of the residents critical, but also the look and amount of staff.
 Employees coming and going quickly is a red flag and could mean the nursing home has poor management or practices.
 This could also increase the likelihood of medical errors.
 Additionally, ask what the ratio of staff to residents is.
 An understaffed business will cause neglect to the individuals that need care.
 If there are many residents in the building but not many employees, that’s a huge issue.

-Studies show that approximately 1 in 10 seniors, aged 60 and over, have faced some form of elder abuse.
-An ideal nursing home or long-term care facility should have abuse prevention programs in place.
+Studies show that approximately 1 in 10 seniors aged 60 and over, have faced some form of elder abuse.
+An ideal nursing home or long-term care facility should have abuse prevention programs.
 Additionally, the facility should have a complaint policy for residents or their families to let the staff know if something could be improved.

 6. It Does Not Have Quality Food Services.

-This requirement is often overlooked, but it’s essential to make sure your facility has options for all dietary needs.
-One of the essentials of care for the elderly is a proper diet.
+This requirement is often overlooked, but ensuring your facility has options for all dietary needs is essential.
+One of the essentials of care for older adults is a proper diet.
 Yet, there are reports of poor nutritional care in nursing homes across the United States.
 Multiple underweight residents in a facility could be a sign of negligence.
 Please don’t hesitate to ask for a meal calendar, and ask the staff how and where they prepare meals.

 7. The Facility is Very Loud

 High noise volumes and sudden loud noises can aggravate the elderly, especially ones suffering from Alzheimer’s Disease.
-When you take a tour through a facility, don’t just look, but listen too.
+When you tour a facility, don’t just look, but listen.
 Many facilities use different methods of cutting down sound.
 Usually, higher-functioning organizations tend to be much calmer and not as chaotic.

 8. It Does Not Provide Activities Or Opportunities To Socialize.

 Facilities should have some opportunity for the residents to interact with others.
 If the facility does not provide opportunities for the residents to be social, then they most likely are not concerned with the well-being of the residents.
 Another one of the most common nursing home red flags is scheduled activities.
-Most nursing homes have multiple monthly and weekly planned activities for the residents to enjoy.
-Activities should include outings, games on-site, lessons, arts and crafts, church services, or any other activities.
-These activities will ensure that your loved ones are kept active and exercise their bodies and minds.
+Most nursing homes have multiple monthly and weekly planned activities for residents.
+Activities should include outings, on-site games, lessons, arts and crafts, church services, or other activities.
+These activities will keep your loved ones active and exercise their bodies and minds.
 Don’t forget to make sure the facility’s activities are of interest to the person staying there.

 9. It Does Not Have A Good Visiting Policy.

 If a facility does not have a flexible visiting policy, it could sign that it is understaffed.
 This is something most people will overlook entirely.
 Does the home allow unannounced, unscheduled visits?
 If not, that’s a HUGE red flag.
-You should have full freedom to see your family member or loved ones as you please.
+You should be free to see your family members or loved ones.
 Of course, there are times this is inappropriate; you should not be expecting to be able to walk right into the building at 3 am.
-You should expect permission to be able to come in as you please during regular business hours.
+You should expect permission to come in during regular business hours.

 10. Administrators Are Inattentive